ShiuLab/MotifDiscovery-legacy-/README.md

 New pipeline uses SciPy to determine enrichment, Numpy and Pandas for dataframe management, and SciKit Learn for RandomForest

 ## Updates to the Pipeline:
+May 19 2016 : Added option to run multiple test correction during kmer enrichment.
+Add "-FDR Y" to your command line to do so.

 April 27 2016 : Added MapEnrichedKmers.py to directory.
 This is the starting point for incorporating DAP-Seq data into the pipeline.
 Script is being actively developed by cbazodi and will likely be renamed!

 March 6 2016 : Change RandomForest_v2.0.py to call the random forest script from RF_scikit.py.
 That way ML runs are consistent between methods.